auser/poolparty-website/src/meta/documentation.markdown

 * why use PP / why is PP better than chef alone?
 * the core team

+# other
+* reenable google analytics

 DONE
 =====
 * PP skeleton project / simple getting started cloud.rb
 * ec2 setup
+* what is chef? how does it work

 pp terminology
   * provision